MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 ### Business process flows integrated with other customizations
  When you or your user enters data using business process flows, the data changes are also applied to form fields so that any automation provided by business rules or form scripts can be applied immediately.
 Steps can be added that set values for fields that are not present in the form and these fields will be added to the `Xrm.Page` object model used for form scripts.
 Any workflows that are initiated by changes to fields included in a business process flow will be applied when the data in the form is saved.
 If the automation is applied by a real-time workflow, the changes will be immediately visible to the user when the data in the form is refreshed after the row is saved.

  Although the business process flow control in the form does not provide any direct client-side programmability, changes applied by business rules or form scripts are automatically applied to business process flow controls.
-If you hide a field in a form, that field will also be hidden in the business process flow control.
+If you hide a column in a form, that column will also be hidden in the business process flow control.
 If you set a value by using business rules or form scripts, that value will be set within the business process flow.

 ### Concurrent process flows
  Concurrent business process flows let customizers configure multiple business processes and associate them with the same starting record.
 Users can switch between multiple business processes running concurrently, and resume their work at the stage in the process that they were on.